 If a language has a prefix, then all of the non-terminals from that language have the corresponding prefix in the union language.
-The prefix helps avoid collisions between the constituent language's non-terminals (which is illegal).
+The prefix helps avoid unintended collisions between the constituent language's non-terminals.

 For example, with two these two languages: